mxwll-jr/mxwll-jr/README.md

 - 👀 I’m interested in Web Development & Cyber Security
 - 🌱 I’m currently learning JavaScript & Vue Js
 - 💞️ I’m looking to collaborate on Web Development and FrontEnd projects
-- 📫 You can reach me via email mxwllcodes@pm.me
+- 📫 You can reach me via email mxwll_jr@protonmail.com

 <!---
 mxwll-jr/mxwll-jr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.